-During the quarter ended December 31, 2017, operations commenced processing of Felda Block 7 oxide ore and continued to process super low grade oxide ore and old tailings through the Selinsing Gold Plant in transition from oxide ore production to sulphide ore production.
+During the quarter ended March 31, 2018, operations processed Felda Block 7 oxide ore, super low grade oxide ore and old tailings through the Selinsing Gold Plant in transition from oxide ore production to sulphide ore production.
 The production gross margin is expected to vary from time to time due to recovery rates and volatile gold prices.